Speaker and host

 Topics & Keynotes

-Failure, Resilience, Optimism – How Nelson Mandela, President George W. Bush, Archbishop Desmond Tutu, Oprah Winfrey, and others framed their accomplishments and regrets.
+Behind-the-scenes stories about powerful people, off-the-record insight into what world leaders say when the cameras are turned off.
+How Nelson Mandela, President George W. Bush, Archbishop Desmond Tutu, Oprah Winfrey, and others framed their accomplishments and regrets to Robyn Curnow

-Knowing When to Quit – After deciding to leave her 30-year journalism career, Robyn shares the lessons she's learned from starting over and how a private conversation with President George W. Bush gave her new perspective.
+Knowing When to Quit – After deciding to leave her 30-year journalism career, Robyn shares the lessons she's learned from starting over and how a private conversation with President George W. Bush about a painting he made of himself in the bath gave her new perspective

-The Importance of "Old School" Journalism – Championing listening and civil conversations in a world filled with bipartisan noise.
+The Importance of "Old School" Journalism – Championing listening and civil conversations in a world filled with bipartisan noise and the rise of AI

 Strengthening Business Relationships